 Grants and Contracts (Sponsored Projects)

 Sponsored projects are subject to state and University policy, in addition to the specific policies provided by the sponsoring agency.
 The intersection of these policies represents allowable costs on a sponsored project.
-For example, while state policy may permit a certain expenditure, if the sponsor policy prohibits the expenditure, it may not be charged to the sponsored account.
+For example, while university policy may permit a certain expenditure, if the sponsor policy prohibits the expenditure, it may not be charged to the sponsored account.
 Similarly, sponsor policy or approvals for a certain cost do not override state or University restrictions on costs.
 Access sponsored project expenditure and policy information by visiting the Managing Projects on the Research, Innovation, and Impact website.

 Additional Resources